-- 31.-(1) Where a dividend or other sum which is a distribution is payable in respect of a share, it must be paid by one or more of the following means- - (a) transfer to a bank or building society account specified by the distribution recipient either in writing or as the directors may otherwise decide; - (b) sending a cheque made payable to the distribution recipient by post to the distribution recipient at the distribution recipient's registered address (if the distribution recipient is a holder of the share), or (in any other case) to an address specified by the distribution recipient either in writing or as the directors may otherwise decide; - (c) sending a cheque made payable to such person by post to such person at such address as the distribution recipient has specified either in writing or as the directors may otherwise decide; or - (d) any other means of payment as the directors agree with the distribution recipient either in writing or by such other means as the directors decide. - (2) In the articles, "the distribution recipient" means, in respect of a share in respect of which a dividend or other sum is payable- - (a) the holder of the share; or - (b) if the share has two or more joint holders, whichever of them is named first in the register of members: or - (c) if the holder is no longer entitled to the share by reason of death or bankruptcy, or otherwise by operation of law, the transmittee.
+- (1) Where a dividend or other sum which is a distribution is payable in respect of a share, it must be paid by one or more of the following means: - (a) transfer to a bank or building society account specified by the distribution recipient in writing; - (b) sending a cheque made payable to the distribution recipient by post to the distribution recipient at the distribution recipient's registered address (if the distribution recipient is a holder of the share), or (in any other case) to an address specified by the distribution recipient in writing; - (c) sending a cheque made payable to such person by post to such person at such address as the distribution recipient has specified in writing; or - (d) any other means of payment as the directors agree with the distribution recipient in writing. - (2) In the articles, "the distribution recipient" means, in respect of a share in respect of which a dividend or other sum is payable: - (a) the holder of the share; or - (b) if the share has two or more joint holders, whichever of them is named first in the register of members; or - (c) if the holder is no longer entitled to the share by reason of death or bankruptcy, or otherwise by operation of law, the transmittee.